Thoppil Bhasi

 Thoppil Bhaskara Pillai, known as Thoppil Bhasi (8 April 1924 – 8 December 1992) was an Indian Malayalam-language playwright, screenwriter, and film director.
 He was associated with the communist movement in Kerala and his play Ningalenne Communistakki (You Made Me a Communist) is considered to be a groundbreaking event in the history of Malayalam theatre.

 Early life

 Thoppil Bhaskara Pillai was born on 8 April 1924 at Vallikunnam in the erstwhile Kingdom of Travancore.
 Bhasi was the eldest son of Thoppil Parameshwaran Pillai and Nanikkutti Amma.

 Education

 His elementary education was at the SNDP Sanskrit School, and later on at the Sanskrit School, Changankulangara, from where he graduated in the Sanskrit Shastri course.
 Knowing fully well his desire to learn indigenous medicine, his father had him enrolled at the Ayurveda College, Thiruvananthapuram.
-It was here that he spearheaded the Students' Agitation that led to installing many of the facilities and rights enjoyed by the current generation of students at the College of Ayurveda.
-He also graduated securing the Top Rank in the Vaidya Kalanidhi Examination.
+It was here that he spearheaded the Students' Agitation that led to installing many of the facilities and rights enjoyed currently by students at the College of Ayurveda.
+He also graduated securing the top rank in the Vaidya Kalanidhi examination.